installation

 Summary

-Solar panels work by converting photons to electrons through the photovoltaic effect in a silicon P-N junction.
-Photons above the 1.12 eV bandgap excite electrons that the junction's built-in field separates as DC current.
-The DC flows through an inverter that converts to AC at grid voltage and frequency, typically 240V/60Hz in the US or 230V/50Hz in Europe.
-Modern panels hit 22-23% module efficiency in volume production with TOPCon and HJT technologies, and degrade at 0.3-0.5% per year for a 25-30 year service life.
-About 95% of US residential installs are grid-tied with net metering handling the daily and seasonal mismatch between production and consumption.
-The whole system: panels, junction boxes, MC4 connectors, MLPE (often), inverter, AC disconnect, meter, and the utility grid.
-None of it is complicated individually; the engineering art is in making it work reliably for 25 years on a residential roof.
-For deeper coverage of system design and optimization, see our residential solar complete guide, the solar optimization guide, and our best solar panels 2026 ranking.
+Solar panels convert photons to electrons through the photovoltaic effect in a silicon P-N junction.
+Photons above the 1.12 eV bandgap excite electrons the junction's field separates as DC.
+An inverter turns that DC into AC at grid voltage and frequency, typically 240V/60Hz in the US or 230V/50Hz in Europe.
+Modern panels reach 22-23% module efficiency with TOPCon and HJT and degrade 0.3-0.5% per year over a 25-30 year life.
+About 95% of US residential installs are grid-tied, with net metering covering the mismatch between production and use.
+None of the chain is hard alone; the art is making it run reliably for 25 years on a roof.
+For more, see our residential solar complete guide, the solar optimization guide, and our best solar panels 2026 ranking.

 Frequently Asked Questions